 Why Should We Care About Neutrinos?

 Neutrinos’ ghostly nature made them hard to find, but it might make them valuable in future technologies.
 Since neutrinos can travel through the Earth’s core without getting the least bit stuck or slowed down, physicists are trying to develop methods to use neutrino beams as a way to send messages directly from one point on Earth to another.
-Imagine that: instead of running electrical wires or optic cables under the ocean, where they can easily get damaged by a passing ship, we might be able to send information across the world simply using a neutrino beam.
+Imagine that: instead of running electrical wires or optic cables under the ocean, where they can easily get damaged by a passing ship, we might be able to send information through the center of the Earth to the other side simply using a neutrino beam.
 We are still far away from seeing anything like this in real life, as we do not yet have the technology to reliably control and detect neutrinos.

 When stars blow up (that is, when they turn into supernovas, like the one pictured at the top of this article), they release tons of neutrinos.
 The Big Bang released a bunch, too (and scientists just found some of these original ones).
 There is still a lot to learn about what neutrinos are and how they work, and just over 100 years into the search, we’re only at the beginning!